-A personal review of sorts, testimonials can go a long way to securing new business.
+A personal review of sorts and testimonials can go a long way to securing new business.

-Well, people who don’t like to jump into something new will often see what other people say of the services you offer as well as your ability to help others reach their goals.
+Well, people who don’t like to jump into something new will often see what other people say about the services you offer and your ability to help others reach their goals.

 7: Don’t forget to blog/write for others

-The thing is, if you only going to write one blog and then leave it there for years, rather don’t blog at all.
-If you chose to blog, make sure you remain as active as you can.
+The thing is if you are only going to write one blog and then leave it there for years, rather don’t blog at all.
+If you choose to blog, make sure you remain as active as you can.
 You don’t need to write something every day but aim for once a week, if possible.

 Writing for other local newspapers or magazines also gets your name out there.

-If you are not sure of your writing, then have someone with a bit more experience (your old English teacher, or a member of the family that writes for a living, for example) look over your piece before submitting.
+If you are unsure of your writing, have someone with a bit more experience (your old English teacher, or a family member who writes for a living, for example) look over your piece before submitting it.

 If you are confident in your writing ability, you could even send your guest pieces to local fitness magazines.

 People like free stuff; that goes without saying.
 Even if it is a 30-minute session with a personal trainer.